29+1 Genius Fibromyalgia Hacks You Can’t Afford to Miss! Part 1

 12- Take a nap

-Now, I’m narcoleptic (a medical condition that makes my body fall asleep unexpectedly, at the most inopportune times).
-So taking naps is kind of my go-to remedy for everything!
+Now, I’m narcoleptic (a medical condition that makes my body fall asleep unexpectedly at the most inopportune times).
+So, taking naps is kind of my go-to remedy for everything!

 Seriously, though, for the majority of people out there, and especially for Fibro Warriors, taking a short nap may help you refuel and allow you to finish the day strong.

 There is no shame in being tired.
 It comes with the fibromyalgia package deal.
-Don’t be afraid to cut your day with one or two short naps if needed.
+Don’t hesitate to cut your day with one or two short naps if needed.
 It is much better to miss 20 minutes twice a day to regenerate your batteries than to be stuck in bed for three days because you pushed yourself too much.

 But remember: everything in moderation.
 Sleep.org tells us that the ideal map to feel refreshed and ready to tackle the rest of the day is 20 minutes.
-So don’t forget to set that alarm clock to get you out of bed before the nap makes more damage than good.
+So don’t forget to set that alarm clock to get you out of bed before the nap does more damage than good.

 13- Put yourself first